Welcome to ShowMeTheJourney's GUIDE to booking European train tickets online.

-How to book train tickets online can be straightforward, even if you’re not a resident in the country in which you will be travelling by train.
+How to book train tickets for direct journeys online is usually straightforward, even if you’re not a resident in the country in which you will be travelling by train.

 1. select a start and end point (normally by using drop down menus),